5 Things to Give Up for Better-Looking Skin

 2. TALKING ON YOUR CELLPHONE…WITHOUT WIPING IT DOWN FIRST

 Our cellphones have become an extension of ourselves, coming everywhere with us and being used constantly.
 While these devices certainly keep us in the loop with family and friends, have you ever thought about how they may be sabotaging our skin?
 Bacteria on our cellphones can mix with the oils and makeup on our faces and lead to blemishes.
-That’s right—your cellphone could be to blame for your pimples, especially those around the chin and jawline.
-To help keep phone-related breakouts at bay, make sure you wipe down your device to remove pore-clogging gunk.
+Long story short is your cellphone could be to blame for your pimples, especially those around the chin and jawline.
+To help keep phone-related breakouts at bay, make sure you wipe down your device to remove pore-clogging debris.
 It’s a simple step that can make a big difference.

 3. BREAKING A SWEAT WITH MAKEUP ON

 We all want to look and feel our best.
-Makeup—for all its imperfection-hiding capabilities—can certainly make gals feel more confident, which is why many opt to wear it everywhere…even at the gym.
+Makeup—for all its imperfection-hiding capabilities—can certainly make us feel more confident, which is why you may be tempted to wear it everywhere…even at the gym.
 Unfortunately, doing so can do more harm than good.
 Sweat can mix with makeup and residual impurities on your skin’s surface and clog pores, which can eventually lead to unwanted breakouts.
-To help keep zits at bay after your next sweat sesh, be sure to cleanse your skin before and after the workout.
+To help keep zits at bay after your next sweat session, be sure to cleanse your skin before and after the workout.

 5. PICKING AT YOUR SKIN

-Tempted to pick and pry at that big zit taking over your forehead?
-Don’t do it!
-Interfering with your skin’s natural recovery process can make things worse—way, way worse.
+Picking at your pimples can be tempting, but you're best keeping your hands off your blemishes.
+Interfering with your skin’s natural recovery process can make things worse.
 Not only do you risk cross contamination (your fingers are probably covered in germs), but also skin discoloration and even permanent scarring.
-Why leave your skin looking worse-off?
+Why leave your skin looking worse off?
 Reach for a spot treatment formulated with acne-fighting ingredients, like salicylic acid or benzoyl peroxide, instead.
 Dab a small amount over your blemishes and be patient.